-This post will walk you through the location data support included in Warp 10™ and will explain some of the advanced features you can use for solving your geo data problems.
+This post will walk you through the location data support included in Warp 10.
+It will explain some advanced features you can use for solving your geographic data problems.

 The following table gives approximate scales at the various HHCode levels (resolution).
 Scale in meters is the width of each cell at the equator.
 The height of each cell is half that and does not change with latitude.